If you’re looking for some tips for visiting Malta, you’ve come to the right place. As a native, I love sharing my honest advice with visitors.

 19. Support local farmers

-For a real taste of Maltese cuisine, eat at one of the restaurants in Mgarr.
-I highly recommend Farmers Bar, a restaurant run by a farmers co-operative where you can try traditional Maltese dishes prepared with ingredients supplied by local farmers.
+For a real taste of Maltese cuisine, I recommend Farmers Snack Bar in Mgarr.
+This restaurant is run by a farmers co-operative and serves traditional dishes prepared with ingredients supplied by local growers.

-You can also learn more about local agriculture by visiting Vincent’s Eco Farm, where you can also get to try organic and locally grown products.
+You can also learn more about local agriculture by visiting Vincent’s Eco Estate, where you also get to try organic and locally grown products.

 20. Attend a local event for a cultural experience